 - In any case where custody is removed from a parent, guardian, custodian, or caretaker the court shall conduct a review hearing within six months of 90 days from the date the order was entered, of the dispositional hearing shall conduct a second review within six months after the first review, and shall conduct subsequent reviews at least every year thereafter. a review hearing within six months thereafter.
-The director of social services shall make timely requests a timely request to the clerk to calendar the ease-each review at a session of court scheduled for the hearing of juvenile matters within six months of the date the order was entered.-matters.
+The director of social services shall make timely requests a timely request to the clerk to calendar the case each review at a session of court scheduled for the hearing of juvenile matters within six months of the date the order was entered. matters.
 The director shall make timely requests for calendaring subsequent reviews.
 The clerk shall give 15 days' notice of the review and its purpose to the parent, the juvenile, if 12 years of age or more, the guardian, any foster parent, relative, or preadoptive parent providing care for the child, the custodian or agency with custody, the guardian ad litem, and any other person or agency the court may specify, indicating the court's impending review.
-Nothing in this subsection shall be construed to make any foster parent, relative, or preadoptive parent a party to the proceeding solely based on receiving notice and an opportunity to be heard. - Notwithstanding other provisions of this Article, the court may waive the holding of review hearings required by subsection (a) of this section, may require written reports to the court by the agency or person holding custody in lieu of review hearings, or order that review hearings be held less often than every 12-six months, if the court finds by clear, cogent, and convincing evidence that: - The juvenile has resided with a relative or has been in the custody of another suitable person for a period of at least one year; - The placement is stable and continuation of the placement is in the (2) juvenile's best interests; - Neither the juvenile's best interests nor the rights of any party require (3) that review hearings be held every 12-six months; - All parties are aware that the matter may be brought before the court for (4) review at any time by the filing of a motion for review or on the court's own motion; and - (5) The court order has designated the relative or other suitable person as the juvenile's permanent caretaker or guardian of the person.

-The court may not waive or refuse to conduct a review hearing if a party files a motion seeking the review.
+Nothing in this subsection shall be construed to make any foster parent, relative, or preadoptive parent a party to the proceeding solely based on receiving notice and an opportunity to be heard. - Notwithstanding other provisions of this Article, the court may waive the holding of review hearings required by subsection (a) of this section, may require written reports to the court by the agency or person holding custody in lieu of review hearings, or order that review hearings be held less often than every 12-six months, if the court finds by clear, cogent, and convincing evidence that: - The juvenile has resided with a relative or has been in the custody of (1) another suitable person for a period of at least one year; - The placement is stable and continuation of the placement is in the (2) iuvenile's best interests: - (3) Neither the juvenile's best interests nor the rights of any party require that review hearings be held every 12-six months; - All parties are aware that the matter may be brought before the court for (4) review at any time by the filing of a motion for review or on the court's own motion; and - The court order has designated the relative or other suitable person as (5) the juvenile's permanent caretaker or guardian of the person. - The court may not waive or refuse to conduct a review hearing if a party files a motion seeking the review.

-At every review hearing, the court shall consider information from the department of social services, the juvenile, the parent, the guardian, the custodian, the foster parent, the guardian ad litem, and any public or private agency which will aid it in its review. parent, the juvenile, the guardian, any foster parent, relative, or preadoptive parent providing care for the child, the custodian or agency with custody, the guardian ad litem, and any other person or agency which will aid in its review.
+At every review hearing, the court shall consider information from the department of social services, the juvenile, the parent or other person who has assumed the status and obligation of a parent without being awarded legal custody of the juvenile by a court, the custodian, the foster parent, the guardian ad litem, and any public or private agency which will aid it in its review, parent, the juvenile, the guardian, any foster parent, relative, or preadoptive parent providing care for the child, the custodian or agency with custody, the guardian ad litem, and any other person or agency which will aid in its review.